The Master Guide to Choosing the Best Shampoo For a Pomeranian Dog

 The pet care industry is notoriously under-regulated.
 Many “natural” shampoos still contain hidden irritants.
 To find the best shampoo for a Pomeranian dog, you must become a label-reading expert.

 Avoid any product containing Sodium Lauryl Sulfate (SLS).
 While it creates a satisfying lather, it is a harsh detergent that creates “micro-tears” in the hair shaft.
 Also, stay away from Methylisothiazolinone, a preservative often found in cheap shampoos that is a known allergen for small-breed dogs.
+Artificial fragrances and synthetic dyes round out the avoid list.
+They serve no cleaning function and directly irritate a Pom’s sensitive skin barrier.

 The “Golden List” of Ingredients